 |Image by Thalia Took|

-With that clarified I can wish you a "Happy Easter" safe in the knowledge that you will know I am not inviting you to contemplate the image of a scourged, crucified body and its mythical resurrection, or by a process of tortuous, insane reasoning to extract some theological message from it; but rather to be glad with me that the earth is still rolling round the sun, that the season of growth and renewal is once again upon us, and that we are here to enjoy it.
+With that clarification in mind we can wish each other a "Happy Easter" safe in the knowledge that we are not celebrating the image of a scourged, crucified body and its mythical resurrection, or by a process of tortuous, insane reasoning extracting some theological message from it; but rather being glad that the earth is still rolling round the sun, that the season of growth and renewal is once again upon us, and that we are here to enjoy it.

 "To have lived at all is a dream come true; to live in awe of the dream is cause to celebrate and revel in the wonder of Life and all its delicious bedlammy; from lovers spurned and fortunes lost to plots unbound and rivals crushed, let us bask in the splendifery and wallow in the mayhemble - be it good or bad, we celebrate Life!" ~ Marco Dodo